Hybrid organizational structure: Definition, best practices & examples

 Enhanced customer focus

-Hybrid organizations align with customer needs.
-They do this through specialized teams focused on specific segments or product lines.
+Hybrid organizations align with customer needs through specialized teams focused on specific segments or product lines.
 These teams understand their target customers well, tailoring products and services accordingly.
-This ensures responsiveness to market changes and customer preferences, which means hybrid organizations can build strong customer relationships and enhance their competitive edge.
+This ensures responsiveness to market changes and customer preferences, allowing hybrid organizations to build strong customer relationships and enhance their competitive edge.

 Scalability and growth